muziejus/javascripting-english-major/9-dataset.md

       <div id="intro">
         <p>Welcome to the first 18 lines of Chaucer’s “General
           Prologue.”
-If you don’t recognize a word, just click on it, and gloss will appear below.
+If you don’t recognize a word, just click on it, and a gloss will appear below.
         </p>
       </div>
       <div id="prologue">